trntv/apis-list/README.md

 - [Untappd](https://github.com/apis-list/apis-list/blob/main/apis/untappd/untappd.md) - Access the Untappd API documentation to power your app or project
 - [Viber](https://github.com/apis-list/apis-list/blob/main/apis/viber/viber.md) - Millions of Viber users call, text, and send photos to each other, worldwide - for free
 - [Vimeo](https://github.com/apis-list/apis-list/blob/main/apis/vimeo/vimeo.md) - Unlock the power of video and join over 200M professionals, teams, and organizations who use Vimeo to create, collaborate and communicate
-- [VK](https://github.com/apis-list/apis-list/blob/main/apis/vk/vk.md) - Additionally, you may use the VK API to control much of the functionality on the website (for example, adjusting shop inventory in your VK community's market section)
+- [VK](https://github.com/apis-list/apis-list/blob/main/apis/vk/vk.md) - Additionally, you may use the VK API to control much of the functionality on the website (for example, adjusting shop inventory in your VK community&#x27;s market section)
 - [Weibo](https://github.com/apis-list/apis-list/blob/main/apis/weibo/weibo.md) - 9 Block API [NEW]
 - [Whatsapp Document Interaction](https://github.com/apis-list/apis-list/blob/main/apis/whatsapp-document-interaction/whatsapp-document-interaction.md) - Universal links are the preferred method of linking to a WhatsApp account
 - [Windows Live Spaces API](https://github.com/apis-list/apis-list/blob/main/apis/windows-live-spaces-api/windows-live-spaces-api.md) - Included a blogging system, photo gallery, lists, friends, a guestbook, and a social profile